The White Unicorn: Production

 In December 1946 Phyllis Calvert was scheduled to play the lead.
 Filming began in March 1947.
 The film was made at Nettleford Studios.
 It was used to help build up Joan Greenwood who Rank were trying to make a star.
 Some scenes had to be re-cut for release in the US, notably when Margaret Lockwood and Dennis Price's characters went on honeymoon – their twin beds were too close.
 Lockwood's daughter had a small role.

 Reception

 Box office

 According to trade papers, the film was a "notable box office attraction" at British cinemas in 1947.

 Critical

-AllMovie called it "A 'woman's picture' if ever there was one".
-Bosley Crowther in The New York Times was less sympathetic, calling it "...not an especially dramatic or otherwise appetizing serving of entertainment".
+The Monthly Film Bulletin wrote: "Margaret Lockwood is hardly convincing as the Warden of a reformatory at the mere sight of whom in resplendent tailor-made and elegant hair-do the most hardened delinquent stands to attention.
+Nor does her interpretation of emotional stress ring particularly true.
+Joan Greenwood, on the other hand, in spite of many limitations, gives a moving performance as Lottie Smith."

+Bosley Crowther in The New York Times wrote: "It's not an especially dramatic or otherwise appetizing serving of entertainment that this new English film has to offer.
+In fact, one might well question the existence of any degree of entertainment in the sorry detailing of the lives of two unhappy women, one of whom loved unwisely while the other experienced two tragic marriages.
+Actually the title of the film [Bad Sister] is a misnomer, for there is nothing intrinsically evil about either of the central characters".

 Variety wrote "... romantic melodrama will have rough handling by the highbrows, but should prove a box office winner.
 Story is on hokey side, but a tearjerker."